Montipora Coral Care – A Complete Guide

 Click For Best Price

-If you are running a very clean system in regards to nutrients, then it might also be necessary to dose nitrates and phosphates–though, most reefers are usually trying to bring these two parameters down instead of increasing them.
+If you are running a very clean system in regards to nutrients, then it might also be necessary to dose nitrates and phosphates–though, most reefers are trying to bring these two parameters down instead of increasing them.

 Feeding